Time-marching representation based quantum algorithms for the Lattice Boltzmann model of the advection-diffusion equation: Time-marching quantum algorithm for the LBM

 It is clear that the success probability of projecting onto $\bb{\psi}(T) = \bb{\psi}(t_{N_t})$ is

 A significant challenge for time-marching quantum solvers is the potential for an exponentially vanishing success probability as the number of time steps increases.
-This occurs when all scaling factors satisfy $\alpha_i > 1$, even if the time-marching matrix itself obeys $\|M_{\omega}(t)\| \le 1$.
-To mitigate this exponential overhead, we employ the technique of uniform singular value amplification (USVA) from \cite[Theorem 17]{Gilyen2019QSVD} and \cite[Lemma 2]{An2022forwarding}.
+This occurs when the block-encoding constants satisfy $\alpha_i>1$, even if the norms of the time-marching matrices remain bounded.
+To mitigate this exponential overhead, we employ the uniform singular value amplification (USVA) technique from \cite[Theorem 17]{Gilyen2019QSVD} and \cite[Lemma 2]{An2022forwarding}.

 \begin{lemma}[Uniform singular value amplification] Let $U$ be an $(\alpha, m, 0)$-block-encoding of a matrix $A$.
 Then, for any $\delta \in (0,1)$ and $\epsilon > 0$, we can construct a $(\frac{\|A\|}{1-\delta},\ m+1,\ \epsilon \|A\|)$-block-encoding of $A$.
 This construction uses $\mathcal{O}(\frac{\alpha}{\delta\|A\|} \log \frac{\alpha}{\|A\| \epsilon})$ applications of (controlled-) $U$ and its inverse. \end{lemma}